Direct To Consumer Statistics & Trends to Grow Your DTC Business

 4 characteristics of successful DTC brands

 We've discussed what makes the DTC model so attractive to businesses, but what is it about them that draws in the customer and drives their growth?
-Part of the success of DTC is how mutually beneficial the model is for both, the customer and company.
+Part of the success of DTC is how mutually beneficial the model is for both, the customer and the company.

 DTC brands tend to be formed as a result of something the founders feel is lacking in the market.
 This often translates into a set of values that customers can relate to.
 For example, LOLA, a feminine hygiene company, saw a lack of transparency in traditional retail hygiene products and turned that into advocacy for better access to quality hygienic products for women.

 2. Highly personalized user experience

 With a closer relationship to the customer, DTC brands can communicate with their customers in a more personalized way through digital channels.
 With no concerns over shelf space, they can also offer highly-personalized options to consumers to more precisely fit each person's unique needs.

 Many DTC brands are selling consumables that customers will need over and over again.
 By offering subscription plans that deliver on a weekly or monthly basis, these brands give consumers one less thing to worry about running out of before their next trip to the store.